keptn/keptn/cli/README.md

 where **command**, **entity**, **name**, and **flags** are:

-- **command**: Specifies the operation that you want to perform, for example, install, create, send.
+- **command**: Specifies the operation that you want to perform, such as, install, create, send.

 - **entity**: Specifies the entity type.
 For example, the following commands run a create operation on the project and service entities: